Instilling Financial Literacy in Children

 - Create a spreadsheet in which your child can track deposits, interest, withdrawals, etc. in order to keep track of “savings” and where the money is going.
-Set aside time to review it together, so you can talk about process of banking and explain the fundamentals, such as budgeting, as well as more complex topics, like compound interest.
+Set aside time to review it together, so you can talk about the process of banking and explain the fundamentals, such as budgeting, as well as more complex topics, like compound interest.

-Let them learn to earn
+Let young people learn to earn

 - Let children set a goal and find the work.
 Setting goals is fundamental to learning the value of money and saving.